-This publication has been prepared by the Federal Election Commission to provide the public with the results of elections held in the fifty states during 2006 for the offices of United States Senator and United States Representative.
-Also included are the results for Delegate to Congress from American Samoa, the District of Columbia, Guam, and the U.S. Virgin Islands.
-In addition, there are results for the special elections to fill the unexpired terms in New Jersey's 13th Congressional District, Texas' 22nd Congressional District, and the court-ordered special elections in Texas Congressional Districts 15, 21, 23, 25 and 28.
+This publication has been prepared by the Federal Election Commission to provide the public with the results of elections held in the fifty states during 2010 for the offices of United States Senator and United States Representative.
+Also included are the results for Delegate to Congress from American Samoa, the District of Columbia, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands.
+(There was not an election for Resident Commissioner in Puerto Rico, as this election is held every four years and coincides with the U.S. Presidential election.)
+Additionally, there are results for the special elections to fill the unexpired U.S. Senate terms in Delaware, Illinois, New York, West Virginia, Indiana's 3rd Congressional District and New York's 29th Congressional District.
 The Commission undertakes this project on a biennial basis in order to respond to public inquiries.